STEVE BATTLE

 Battle may go with the subtitle of "Undercover Agent" but the adjective seems considerably misplaced since a whole lot of people know him on sight and ask for his help in solving some pretty nasty problems so there is little doubt they know what he does for a living.
 This despite the fact that without trying to wear any disguise, he is a dark-haired operative for the first three adventures and a blond for the last two.

-Having said that, at least many of the people Battle is familiar with are either high-placed in the government or rich, such as Hugo Belashe, the very rich leading Balkan munitions dealer with whom he was on a first-name basis, at least while the man was alive.
+Having said that, at least many of the people Battle is familiar with are either high-placed in the government or rich, such as Hugo Belashe, the very wealthy leading Balkan munitions dealer with whom he was on a first-name basis, at least while the man was alive.

-Battle is definitely a go-getter who is not the list bit hesitant to jump into things as shown when he at a moment's thought dived off a naval vessel to grab a rope dangling from a launch (why was the rope there in the first place?) and body surf to keep tabs on an enemy spy.
+He is not the least bit hesitant to throw caution out the window and jump rashly into things as shown when he, at a moment's thought, dives off a naval vessel to grab a rope dangling from a launch (why was the rope there in the first place?) and body surf to keep tabs on an enemy spy.

-He also has a strange attitude towards the dangers of his job, demonstrated when after taking on a spy ship's crew singlehanded, Battle dismisses his work by saying "Fighting a mob like that is easy once you've tried it."
+He also has a strange attitude towards the dangers of his job, demonstrated when after taking on a spy ship's crew singlehanded, Battle dismisses his work by saying "Fighting a mob like that is easy once you've tried it".

+1 'I'll Blow Your Brains Out!'
 'I'll Blow Your Brains Out!'

 Published by Champ Publishing Company